How to Manage Cash Flow in the Trades

 Always Price Jobs With Cash Flow in Mind

-• You’re not waiting months to be paid
+• You wait weeks to be paid

-A simple rule is this:
+A simple rule:

 Use Deposits for Larger Jobs

-A deposit protects you from:
+This protects you from:

-• Cash flow pressure during the job
+• Cash flow pressure

-A typical structure could be:
+A typical structure:

 • 30–50% deposit

-• Stage payments during the job
+• Stage payments

 • Final payment on completion